jamiedevsandbox/software_dev_projects/README.md

 # software_dev_projects
-Numerous projects that I have created
+Numerous projects that I have programmed